Human Rights Commission

 Join the Human Rights Commission

 Want to make a difference in the community?
 Eugene’s boards and commissions are resident advisory groups that provide an invaluable service to our city by advising City Council and/or City staff on a wide variety of subjects.
-The City of Eugene’s Human Rights Commission has four openings.
+The City of Eugene’s Human Rights Commission will have three openings in June 2023.
 The mission of the Human Rights Commission is to promote the implementation of universal human rights values and principles in all City of Eugene programs and throughout the community.

-Use this application form to apply before the April15 deadline.
+You can use this application form to apply once the application period opens.

 You may also join certain HRC work groups without a formal appointment to the commission.
-See contact information below.
+Please contact firstname.lastname@example.org for more information.

-The Human Rights Commission (HRC) meets the third Tuesday of each month (except July and August) from 5:30 to 7:30 pm.
-All meetings are open to the public and are usually located at the Sloat Conference Room, 99 W 10th Ave., Atrium Building, Eugene-OR
+The Human Rights Commission (HRC) meets the third Tuesday of each month (except July, August and December) from 5:30 to 7:30 pm.
+All meetings are open to the public and are currently hosted virtually.

 Agendas and Minutes